Skip to main content

 gene_metrics<input_id>.gene-metrics.csv.gzMatrix of metrics by genes.Compressed CSV

-aligner_metrics<input_id>.star_metrics.tarTarred metrics files produced by the STARsolo aligner; contains align features, cell reads, summary, and UMI per cell metrics files.TXT
+aligner_metrics<input_id>.star_metrics.tarTarred metrics files produced by the STARsolo aligner; contains align features, cell reads, summary, and UMI per cell metrics files.
+See the STARsolo metrics for more information about these files.TXT

 multimappers_EM_matrixUniqueAndMult-EM.mtxOptional output produced when soloMultiMappers is "EM"; see STARsolo documentation for more information.MTX